kbroman/ProgrammingNotes/pop_os.md

   - rather than using terminal tabs, I'm opening separate terminals and using window stacking (super-s to create a window stack)

+- Frequent difficulty connect Dell monitors via thunderbolt

+  - get message like "Thunderbolt output not available"

+  - solution seems to be:

+    - unplug monitor cable and reboot laptop

+    - right after entering password to decrypt drive, plug in the thunderbolt cable

+    - leave laptop lid open until i've logged in, then close laptop and readjust windows